LemurPwned/cmtj/docs/physics/contributions.md

 3. static contributions ${H}_\textrm{dipole}$, and $\mathbf{H}_\textrm{demag}$.
    Static contributions are not driven by any `Driver` system, they are simply added to the $\mathbf{H}_\textrm{eff}$ field.
 This may be subject to change in future API versions.

-!!! attention
+!!! note

     Almost every contribution may be set either using `Layer` api or `Junction` api.
 They both have the same set of arguments, and the naming convention is such that if e.g. `Layer` has a method `setContribution`, then `Junction` has a method `setLayerContribution` and requires one additional argument specyfing the layer id (or `all` if it is to be set for all layers in the `Junction`).
 There are some exceptions to this, e.g. `setLayerIEC`, which is only defined for two or more layers, therefore it cannot be set from a `Layer` object.

 ### External field